Official state symbol Montana State Flag Adopted 1905 Standardized 1981

 Montana State Seal

-The state seal dominates the flag's center.
+The state seal depicts a mountain landscape with a waterfall, river, and mining tools.
 Montana Territory adopted this seal in 1865.
 A landscape shows mountains in the background.
 The Great Falls of the Missouri River cascades in the middle ground.
 Trees frame both sides.

 Montana Text